mdnunez/pyhddmjags/README.md

 ### Getting started

 At the moment each script can be run individually to simulate from hierarchical drift-diffusion models (HDDMs) and then find and recover parameter estimates from those models.
-See scripts nolapse_test.py, recovery_test.py, blocked_exp_conds.py, and regression_test.py.
-These scripts also provide useful examples for using JAGS with pyjags, the JAGS Wiener module, mixture modeling in JAGS, and Bayesian diagnostics in Python.
+The most simple HDDM lives in nolapse_test.py.
+See other scripts: recovery_test.py, blocked_exp_conds.py, and regression_test.py.
+These scripts provide useful examples for using JAGS with pyjags, the JAGS Wiener module, mixture modeling in JAGS, and Bayesian diagnostics in Python.

 The script nolapse_test_pystan.py contains pystan and Stan code to find and recover parameters from the exact same HDDM written in JAGS within nolapse_test.py.